Pathways to work - schemes and initiatives

-Each scheme has different eligibility criteria, so it is important to check the detailed information about each scheme.
+Each scheme has its own eligibility criteria, so it is important to check the detailed information about each one.

 Impact on your social welfare payment

-If you take up a place on a Department of Social Protection employment programme you may be eligible for the National Childcare Scheme (NCS).
-The NCS provides financial support to help parents to meet the costs of childcare.
+If you take up a place on a Department of Social Protection employment programme, you may be eligible for the National Childcare Scheme (NCS).
+The NCS provides financial support to help parents meet childcare costs.

 Supports to start your own business

 If you are getting certain social welfare payments and you want to become self-employed, you may be eligible for the Back to Work Enterprise Allowance or the Short-Term Enterprise Allowance.

 If you are setting up your own business and qualify for the BTWEA scheme, you can keep a percentage of your social welfare payment for up to 2 years.

 The Short-Term Enterprise Allowance (STEA) supports people who have lost their jobs and want to start their own businesses.